gatsbyjs/gatsby/docs/contributing/community-contributions.md

 We welcome all contributions from you in the community, and would be thrilled to amplify your voice.
 Contributions are not limited to code, and can take all shapes and forms:

 - Your wonderful Gatsby.js website!
-- Your wonderful persona as a Gatsby contributor!
 - Gatsby starters
 - Gatsby plugins
 - Blog posts and case studies